 I organize lots around the home and make my choices of what to plan for the daily activities while he works his day job.

-My marriage has gained a bond stronger than before the change has allowed us to see how much should not be taken for granted.
+My marriage has gained a bond stronger than before, the change has allowed us to see how much should not be taken for granted.

 I got to know more about my partner in Croatia than I had in the past.

-I know now that the past is not my friend but is more of my enemy and to bring that into my marriage would certainly spoil a good thing.
+I know now that the past is not my friend but is more of my enemy, and to bring that into my marriage would certainly spoil a good thing.

-The one I once had in the past when I began my life in Croatia reality kicked in for me.
+The one I once had in the past, when I began my life in Croatia reality kicked in for me.

-There is no marriage without a disagreement or no perfect marriage.
+There is no perfect marriage!

-If I have something on my mind I come right out with it keeping silent is not the way I am in our relationship.
+If I have something on my mind, I come right out with it.
+Keeping silent is not the way I am in our relationship.